progstr/filerbox-demo/README.md

+# A PROOF-OF-CONCEPT BACKPORT TO RAILS 3.0.
+BROKEN UI - DO NOT USE UNLESS INSTRUCTED BY SUPPORT PERSONNEL

 # Progstr Filer - Filerbox demo application

 [Progstr Filer](http://filer.progstr.com) is a developer-friendly file hosting platform built specifically for web apps.
 It lets you easily associate file attachments with your ActiveRecord models and removes the hassle of actually hosting the files yourself.